Rupesh8299/SnapBuy2/PROJECT_DOCUMENTATION.md

 4. Preserve the current file structure
 5. Use the existing hooks and contexts for new features
 6. Respect the separation of concerns in the current architecture
+7. Follow the established pattern for AsyncStorage keys and data persistence
+8. Maintain proper type definitions for stored data

 ## Next Steps

 Future development should focus on:

+1. Address validation and geocoding
+2. Multiple shipping address support for orders
+3. Default billing address functionality
+4. Address import from user profile
-1. Enhancing the product search functionality
+5. Enhancing the product search functionality
-2. Implementing the shopping cart feature
+6. Implementing the shopping cart feature
-3. Adding user reviews and ratings
+7. Adding user reviews and ratings
-4. Improving the checkout process
+8. Improving the checkout process
-5. Implementing push notifications
+9. Implementing push notifications

 ## Testing